 - Samir A. Rawashdeh, J. E. Lumpp, “Aerodynamic Stability for CubeSats at ISS Orbit”, Journal of Small Satellites, vol. 2, no. 1 pp. 85-104, Jul 2013.

-SNAP is currently hosted on the University of Kentucky Space Systems Laboratory website.
+SNAP v2.64 is hosted on the University of Kentucky Space Systems Laboratory website.